 Costs and Fees

-A detailed list of the costs and fees associated with enrolling in the SWM degree is shown in the adjacent table.
-The total cost of tuition, fees, and cost of living is approximated based on the 2017-2018 academic year.
+A detailed list of the costs and fees associated with enrolling in the SWM degree is shown in the table below.
+The total estimated cost of tuition, fees, and cost of living is approximated based on the 2020-2021 academic year.

 SWM degree applicants are considered for both need- and merit-based financial aid.
-We recommend that you apply by the regular deadline of February 1st for financial aid consideration.
 In addition, all SWM degree students are granted up to a $3,000 stipend to support a summer internship or research project.
 Once you arrive on campus, there are many further travel and research grant opportunities available to you to make the most of the SWM degree program.

 Life at Tufts